Aquaveo/xmsgridtrace/Doxygen/DoxygenMainpage.md

 * Flow trace of a point between 2 velocity vector time steps on an XmGrid.
 * The velocity vectors can be assigned to either the points or to the cells.

-The following tutorials are available:
+The following tutorial is available:

 * [Gridrace tutorial](Gridrace_Tutorial.md)